Eegah: Reception and legacy

 Often considered to be one of the worst films ever made, the film has a rare approval rating of 0% on Rotten Tomatoes, with 8 critical reviews.
 The first real notoriety the film had past its initial release was being included in the 1978 book The Fifty Worst Films of All Time.
-In his Classic Movie Guide, film critic Leonard Maltin awarded the film a "bomb", his lowest rating possible, calling it "A staple at 'All-Time Worst Film' festivals".
-Writing in DVD Talk, critic Ian Jane described the film as "terrible in all the right ways" and "about as bottom of the barrel as they come".
+In his Classic Movie Guide, film critic Leonard Maltin awarded the film a "bomb," his lowest rating possible, calling it "A staple at 'All-Time Worst Film' festivals."
+Writing in DVD Talk, critic Ian Jane described the film as "terrible in all the right ways" and "about as bottom of the barrel as they come."

 The film is listed in Golden Raspberry Award founder John Wilson's book The Official Razzie Movie Guide as one of the "100 Most Enjoyably Bad Movies Ever Made."

-In 1993, Eegah! was featured on Comedy Central's cult television series Mystery Science Theater 3000 and became a fan favorite.
-In the published episode guide to the series, The Mystery Science Theater 3000 Amazing Colossal Episode Guide (ISBN 0-553-37783-3), the cast considers the shaving scene from Eegah, in which Eegah lolls his tongue around and laps up shaving cream, to be one of the most disgusting things they have witnessed during their time on the show.
+In 1993, Eegah was featured on Comedy Central's cult television series Mystery Science Theater 3000 (MST3K) and became a fan favorite.
+In the published episode guide to the series, The Mystery Science Theater 3000 Amazing Colossal Episode Guide (ISBN 0-553-37783-3), the cast considers the shaving scene—in which Eegah lolls his tongue around and laps up shaving cream—to be one of the most disgusting things they have witnessed during their time on the show.
 The writers also speculate that some kind of romantic relationship existed between Arch Hall Sr. and his on-screen daughter Marilyn Manning, due to the uncomfortably non-familial chemistry in their scenes together.
-One of the film's more inept moments became a running joke on the show: Hall Sr.'s line "Watch out for snakes!" is blurted out despite a lack of any visual source for the dialog.
+One of the film's more inept moments became a running joke on the show: Hall Sr.'s line "Watch out for snakes!" is blurted out despite a lack of visual source for the dialog.

-In 2009, Eegah! was featured in a season five episode of the television series Cinema Insomnia.
+In 2009, Eegah was featured in a season five episode of the television series Cinema Insomnia.